melsman/smlexpose/README.md

   defines how argument values and result values are serialised and deserialised in terms of serialisation picklers.

-- `ClientServices.sml`: This generated file contains a structure to be used in the SMLtoJs context.
+- `ClientServices.sml`: This generated file contains a `ClientServices` functor that takes as argument a `Pickle` structure, an `Async` structure, matching the `ASYNC` signature, and an `url` address for the server entry point.
+The functor returns a structure to be used in the SMLtoJs context.
 The structure matches the `SERVICES` signature with the `'a res` type specified to of type `'a Async.Deferred.t`, which allows for asyncronous communication between the client and the server.

-- `ServerExposure.sml`: This generated file contains a structure definining the empty signature.
-The file can be used as an SMLserver script that exposes the functionality available in the structure `ServerServices : SERVICES` on the server.
+- `ServerExpose.sml`: This generated file contains a `ServerExpose` functor that takes as argument a `Pickle` structure, a `Web` structure, and a `Services` structure that implements the `SERVICES` signature.
+The functor returns a structure that contains a single variable declaration `exposeServices: unit -> unit`.
+The function can be used in an SMLserver script that exposes the functionality available in the structure `Services : SERVICES` on the server.

 ## Generating the `ServiceDefs.sml` file